GalvanicGames/unity-game-loader/README.md

 ```csharp
 float progress
 ```
-Between 0 and 1, represents the currently progress of the loading.
+Between 0 and 1, represents the current progress of the loading.

 ### Control ###